-- Designate a separate infant space to keep them safe from rambunctious toddler play, but both easily accessible, and still in the same room with you.
+- Designate a separate infant space to keep children safe from rambunctious play.
+The designated space is easily accessible and still in the same room with you.

 - Create a private area for potty training children, and/or a diaper changing area.
-By making a separate area, you stay in the same room with all the children while you tend to toileting needs, give privacy to potty trainers, and keep other children out of possible unsanitary situations.
+A separate area allows you to stay in the same room with all the children and tend to their needs, give privacy to potty trainers and keep other children away from any unsanitary situations.

 - Have a designated library, reading area, or classroom

-- Have a way to display photos, schoolwork, art projects, and important updates, so parents can see them when they pick up and drop off.
+- Have a way to display photos, school work, art projects, and important updates.
+This will keep parents informed during pick up and drop off.

 Now that you recognize the benefits of creating new areas by dividing your space, where do you go from here?
 One of the common questions our customers ask us is: which divider should I use in my home daycare?
 Our room dividers come in 36 heights and lengths to accommodate any size room.
 So, depending on the size of your rooms, we have what you need.
 Our room divider consultants can design a free custom floor plan for you based on your specifications.
 And Screenflex room dividers lock into place and can even be connected together if you need more length; such as if you need to divide a long basement.
-A few other important room divider options that might work well in a home day care are ScotchgardTMProtection and antimicrobial finishes.
+Add optional ScotchgardTMProtection and antimicrobial finish for added protection.

 Room Divider Options for Your Home Day Care

-Because Screenflex room dividers are sleek in design, collapse down to a 2′ x 3 size, and fit through a standard doorway, they are a perfect addition to your home day care.
+Because Screenflex room dividers are sleek in design they are a perfect addition to your home daycare.
+Dividers store in a 2′ x 3 size, and fit through a standard doorway.
 Our Portable room dividers and rolling portable classrooms allow you to create the perfect educational space or divide space for quiet or privacy when you needed.
-Depending on the size of your space, adding a Screenflex Portable Room Divider or a Light Duty Screen to your home day care or preschool can help you with creating any of these areas.
-Most importantly, a room divider allows you to quickly create an instant barrier to store away day care items when the business day is finished, and quickly turns it right back into your family home!
+Depending on the size of your space, adding a Screenflex Portable Room Divider or a Light Duty Screen to your home daycare or preschool can help you with creating any of these areas.
+Most importantly, a room divider allows you to quickly create an instant barrier to store away daycare items when the business day is finished, and quickly turns it right back into your family home!

-Give one of our room planning consultants a call today at 800-553-0110, and they can tell you about our current offers and rebates, and help you find just the right room divider for your home day care business.
+Give one of our room planning consultants a call today at 800-553-0110.
+They will provide you with our current offers and rebates, and help you find just the right room divider for your home daycare business.